mhdominguez/ZLLAPS/README.md

 #### 3. Go!
 - when everything is ready, hit `Start` button in ZLAPS; ZLAPS will control ZEN to acquire images to the chosen directory, at the chosen time interval
-- periodically, you can stop the ZLAPS acquisition, re-center the specimen, adjust lightsheet position (highly recommended for long runs 6h+), confirm the incubation settings, and choose `Reset Positioning` before restarting
+- periodically, you can stop the ZLAPS acquisition, adjust lightsheet position (highly recommended for long runs 6h+), confirm the incubation settings, re-center the specimen and use `Reset Positioning`, all before restarting using `Start`
 - you can also use `Reset Positioning` if you manually re-center the specimen between acqusitions, without stopping ZLAPS

+#### 4. Previewing Acquisitions
+- previewing the experiment is easy, even without running additional scripts, using the following steps in ImageJ or Fiji:
+  - File -> Import Image Sequence -> choose any .tif file in `MVL_updater` sub-directory within the CZI save directory
+  - select `Use virtual stack`, and type `File name contains` “V00a” or something like that...
+      ‘V00’, ‘V01’, and ‘V02’ are the views, for example, if you have three views ‘a’ is Z max projection (used for registering in XY) ‘b’ is X max projection (used for registering in Z)
+  - you can take the time series stack you just opened, and use the Linear Stack Alignment with SIFT plugin with modest parameters (ie min/max image size of 32 and 512) to remove the jitter